 Are Magnesium Supplements Safe?

-Magnesium supplements are not only safe, but extremely necessary, as here in the US our soils don’t contain adequate amounts of magnesium due to farming practices.
+Magnesium supplements are not only safe, but extremely vital, as here in the US our soils don’t contain adequate amounts of magnesium as a result to farming practices.
 If the soils are void of magnesium, then the foods grown in that soil are deficient as well.
 Add to that the fact that food processing removes naturally-occurring magnesium found in some foods.
 Foods that contain generous amounts of magnesium, include avocados, bananas, beans, kelp, leafy greens, nuts, seeds, and yes our favorite, chocolate!

 I supplement with 600-800 milligrams of magnesium daily.
-If I’m under unusual stress or have eaten too much sugar, I’ll take more as magnesium stores are depleted by stress and sugar.
-I use magnesium chloride.
-You can buy it here, and while it may seem pricey, in actuality due to its superb absorbability, you’ll get more bang for your buck than products whose absorption rate isn’t as high.
+If I’m under unusual stress or have eaten too much sugar, I’ll take more because magnesium stores are depleted by stress and sugar.
+The form I use is magnesium chloride.
+You can buy it here, and while it may seem pricey, due to its superb absorbability, you’ll get more bang for your buck than products whose absorption rate isn’t as high.

-On the other hand, calcium is easily obtained from the diet.
+Calcium is easily obtained from the diet.
 If you’re eating dairy products, you are most likely meeting your body’s demand for calcium.
-Sea salt is an excellent source of this mineral, as are leafy greens and the bones of fish, such as sardines and canned salmon.
-If you feel you aren’t getting enough calcium from you diet alone, consider supplementing with this ReCalcia, always balancing it with adequate amounts of magnesium.
+Sea salt is an excellent source, as are leafy greens and the bones of fish, such as sardines and canned salmon.
+If you feel you aren’t getting enough calcium from you diet alone, consider supplementing with ReCalcia, always balancing it with adequate amounts of magnesium.

 I use magnesium lotion to augment my oral intake of magnesium.
 When applied to the skin, it stimulates the production of DHEA, a major marker of overall health, and a hormone that is associated with youth and longevity.
 If you have restless legs at night and can’t relax, magnesium lotion will be your go-to solution.
 Apply to your legs and they’ll relax in minutes.

 Do you have signs of magnesium deficiency?
 If you supplement with magnesium, what form do you use and have you noticed a difference?
 Let me know in the comments:)